-• Stock Options.
+Stock Option.
 A stock option is the right to purchase common shares at a future date at a specified price per share generally equal to, but no less than, the fair market value of a share on the date of grant.
 An option may either be an Incentive Stock Option, or ISO, or a nonstatutory stock option, or NSO.
 ISO benefits are taxed differently from NSOs, as described under "Federal Income Tax Treatment of Awards under the 2019 Plan," below.
 ISOs also are subject to more restrictive terms and are limited in amount by the Code and the 2019 Plan.
 Full payment for shares purchased on the exercise of any option must be made at the time of such exercise in a manner approved by our board of directors.

-- SARs.
+SARs.
 A SAR is the right to receive payment of an amount equal to the excess of the fair market value of a common share on the date of exercise of the SAR over the base price of the SAR.
 The base price will be established by our board of directors at the time of grant of the SAR but will not be less than the fair market value of a share on the date of grant.
-SARs may be granted in connection with other awards or independently. - Restricted Stock.
+SARs may be granted in connection with other awards or independently.

+Restricted Stock.
 A restricted stock award is typically for a fixed number of common shares subject to restrictions.
 Our board of directors specifies the price, if any, the participant must pay for such shares and the restrictions (which may include, for example, continued service and/or performance standards) imposed on such shares.
 A stock bonus may be granted by our board of directors to any eligible person to reward exceptional or special services, contributions or achievements in the manner and on such terms and conditions (including any restrictions on such shares) as determined from time to time by our board of directors.
-The number of shares so awarded shall be determined by our board of directors and may be granted independently or in lieu of a cash bonus. - Restricted Stock Units.
-A restricted stock unit is similar to a SAR except that it entitles the recipient to receive an amount equal to the fair market value of a common share. - Performance-Based Awards.
+The number of shares so awarded shall be determined by our board of directors and may be granted independently or in lieu of a cash bonus.

+Restricted Stock Units.
+A restricted stock unit is similar to a SAR except that it entitles the recipient to receive an amount equal to the fair market value of a common share.

+Performance-Based Awards.
 Our board of directors may designate any award, the exercisability or settlement of which is subject to the achievement of performance conditions, as a performance-based award.
 The performance goals set forth in the 2019 Plan are such goals as established by our board of directors or a committee of the board of directors in connection with an award and will based upon one or more criteria.
 Our board of directors may select any number of performance goals from this list of performance goals when establishing the performance measures of a performance-based award.
-The 2019 Plan allows performance goals to be described in terms of objectives that are related to an individual participant or goals that are companywide or related to a subsidiary, division, department, region, function or business unit and may be measured on an absolute or cumulative basis or on the basis of percentage of improvement over time, and may be measured in terms of company performance (or performance of the applicable subsidiary, division, department, region, function or business unit) or measured relative to selected peer companies or a market index.
-The performance goals set forth in the 2019 Plan are: interest income and expense; net earnings or net income; net interest margin; efficiency ratio; reduction in non-accrual loans and non-interest expense; growth in non-interest income and ratios to earning assets; net revenue growth and ratio to earning assets; capital ratios; asset or liability interest rate sensitivity and gap; effective tax rate; deposit growth and composition; liquidity management; securities portfolio (value, yield, spread, maturity, or duration); asset growth and composition (loans, securities); non-interest income (e.g., fees, premiums and commissions, loans, wealth management, treasury management, insurance, funds management) and expense; overhead ratios, productivity ratios; credit quality measures; return on assets; return on equity; economic value of equity; compliance and CAMELS or other regulatory ratings; internal controls; enterprise risk measures (e.g., interest rate, loan concentrations, portfolio composition, credit quality, operational measures, compliance ratings, balance sheet, liquidity, insurance); volume in production or loans; non-performing asset or non-performing loan levels or ratios or loan delinquency levels; provision for loan losses or net charge-offs; cash flow; cost; revenues; sales; ratio of debt to debt plus equity; net borrowing, credit quality or debt ratings; profit before tax; economic profit; earnings before interest and taxes; earnings before interest, taxes, depreciation and amortization; gross margin; profit margin; earnings per share; operating earnings; capital expenditures; expenses or expense levels; economic value added; ratio of operating earnings to capital spending or any other operating ratios; free cash flow; net profit; net sales; net asset value per share; the accomplishment of mergers, acquisitions, dispositions, public offerings or similar extraordinary business transactions; sales growth; price of the Company's Shares; return on investment; equity or shareholder' equity; market share; inventory levels, inventory turn or shrinkage; customer satisfaction; or total shareholder return.
+The 2019 Plan allows performance goals to be described in terms of objectives that are related to an individual participant or goals that are company-wide or related to a subsidiary, division, department, region, function or business unit and may be measured on an absolute or cumulative basis or on the basis of percentage of improvement over time, and may be measured in terms of company performance (or performance of the applicable subsidiary, division, department, region, function or business unit) or measured relative to selected peer companies or a market index.